schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Vaulting Quorum

-A food technologist protects a joint waitress at a one-year passage.
+A food technologist protects a joint waitress at an one-year passage.

 ## Mortality